-7.4.3 Numeric Delivery Point Barcode (DPBC)
+7.4.3 Numeric Delivery Point Routing Code

-A numeric equivalent of the delivery point barcode (DPBC) consists of five digits followed by a hyphen and seven digits as specified in 708.4.2.
-The numeric equivalent is formed by adding three digits directly after the ZIP+4 code.
+A numeric equivalent to the delivery point routing code is formed by adding two digits directly after the ZIP+4 code.

 7.4.4 Address Elements

 Addresses must include the correct street number, predirectional, street name, suffix, and postdirectional that are input to obtain a match with the current USPS ZIP+4 Product.